 Now that we have our list of plant fairs that we will be visiting in 2017, we can offer our plants in flasks service.
 This is for the adventurous among you that would like to take seedlings from sterile glass through to flowering plant.
 Five plants for £30 in glass, grown from seed by us.
 If you are interested check which fair you can get to and send us a request via the contact page and we will let you now if that particular species is available.

 Now is the time to decide which plants you would like in your garden next year.
 Getting them established now will help them to settle in and produce flowers in the Spring.
 An easy starter at this time of year is the Common Spotted Orchid, not so common anymore and with beautifully patterned leaves.

 The latest information on talks we will be giving and shows we will be attending can be found on our Talks and Shows page.
 We do hope we will see as many of you there as can make it.
 We will be happy to help and advise on any aspect of orchid cultivation.

 Many thanks to Dr D.C.Morgan for providing the header photograph on our Catalogue and Contact pages.

-We are now booking talks and shows for 2017 and 2018.
+We are now booking talks and shows for 2018.
 Talks cover growing orchids in your garden and how we go about getting plants from seed to flowerpot.
 If you would like a talk on garden orchids please get in touch via our contact page.